 Patty Darling directs the Lawrence University Jazz Ensemble and also teaches classes in jazz composition, arranging, electronic music and functional jazz piano.
 Patty completed her Bachelor of Music degree in Composition from the Lawrence University Conservatory of Music in 1985.
 While pursuing an advanced composition degree at the University of Minnesota, she assisted in the Electronic Music Department.
 She has over 15 years of experience in the creation, recording and production of original soundtracks for broadcast and corporate multimedia events that have been distributed worldwide.
-To learn more visit: Patty Darling.
+Learn more about Patty Darling.

 1981: Steve Houghton, Leon Breeden, and Buddy Baker